240 Robinson street, unit 5, los angeles, ca 90026

 New Co-Ownership Opportunity:

-EXCEPTIONAL VALUE IN PRIME LOCATION: Discover this beautifully renovated one-bedroom (900 sq ft) in the historic Robinson Residences for just $295,000, an incredible value with comparable units in the area selling for $500,000+!
-This top-floor corner unit showcases a recent $50K renovation with premium stainless steel appliances and designer finishes throughout.
+EXCEPTIONAL VALUE IN PRIME LOCATION: Discover this beautifully renovated one-bedroom (900 sq ft) in the historic Robinson Residences at an extremely low price, an incredible value with comparable units in the area selling for $500,000+!

 PRIME LOCATION & AMENITIES: Ideally situated minutes from Silver Lake, Echo Park, and Downtown LA.
 The Robinson Residences features stable HOA fees ($200/month) covering common area maintenance and shared utilities.